servetisikli/ecommerce-angular/README.md

 ## 📋 Project Overview

 This project is a modern, scalable, and user-friendly e-commerce platform frontend built with Angular.
 Users can browse products, add them to their cart, complete payments, and track their order history.
-The admin panel allows product, category, and order management.

 **Demo Website:** [https://ecommerce-angular-5ync.vercel.app/](https://ecommerce-angular-5ync.vercel.app/)